moritzm99/hot-spot-analysis-cm/README.md

 ### Step 3: Conduct variable comparison

-**Note**: This experimental workflow was designed for sea surface temperature analysis.
+**NOTE**: This experimental workflow was designed for sea surface temperature analysis.
 To adapt it for a different variable, modify the preprocessing function accordingly:

 ```python
 def pre_processing(dataset, variable_abreviation):